ipfs/js-ipfs/examples/transfer-files/README.md

 # Tutorial - Transfer files between the browser and other IPFS nodes

 > Welcome!
-This tutorial will help you a tiny web application where you can fetch and add files to IPFS and transfer these between a go-ipfs node and a js-ipfs node.
+This tutorial will help you build a tiny web application where you can fetch and add files to IPFS and transfer these between a go-ipfs node and a js-ipfs node.

 There are a couple of caveats: